stenhaug/website_ben_stenhaug/content/finance/saving_for_retirement.md

 showpagemeta: yes
 ---

-The basic idea of retirement is that we work for a while, and then we retire either because we can’t or don’t want to work anymore.
+adkfjlskfThe basic idea of retirement is that we work for a while, and then we retire either because we can’t or don’t want to work anymore.

 For this to be possible, you need to save for retirement while you work.